arkadiyt/aws_public_ips/CONTRIBUTING.md

 **Reporting new issues:** Provide a reduced test case with clear reproduction steps.

-**Security issues:** If you've found a security vulnerability, please disclose it privately first by direct messaging me on [twitter](https://twitter.com/arkadiyt).
+**Security issues:** If you believe you've found a security issue please disclose it privately first, either through my [vulnerability disclosure program](https://hackerone.com/arkadiyt-projects) on Hackerone or by direct messaging me on [twitter](https://twitter.com/arkadiyt).

 ### Proposing a change